 What is a Tizen TV?

 Since then, it’s had a few minor tweaks.
-However, the version on their televisions today looks remarkably similar to the version they launched with.
+However, the version on their televisions today looks remarkably similar to their original version.

 I really like Tizen TV’s clean, bright menu interface.
 The image below is from my 2017 Samsung UN40MU6300F.

 The main menu runs along the bottom of the screen, with another row of contextual options just above it.
 Overall, about 40% of the screen is used for the menus.

-Like most modern streaming devices, you can configure a ‘favorites’ row for all of your most popular apps.
+Like most modern streaming devices, you can configure a ‘favorites’ row for all your most popular apps.
 There’s another section for your recently used apps, so you can quickly switch back and forth between them.

-Every Tizen TV comes with Samsung TV Plus which treats live TV just like any other app.
-It aggregates over 1,000 free streaming channels, including movies, sports and national news channels.
+Every Tizen TV comes with Samsung TV Plus, which treats live TV just like any other app.
+It aggregates over 1,000 free streaming channels, including movies, sports, and national news channels.

-Samsung TV Plus has a built in Guide feature, like you’d expect.
-However, it really tries to bring live-TV into the streaming era by also suggesting additional content for you.
+Samsung TV Plus has a built in Guide feature, as you’d expect.
+However, it tries to bring live TV into the streaming era by suggesting additional content for you.

-What is an Android TV?
+What is an Android TV\Google TV?